Brock Huard: Indianapolis Colts

-Seattle Seahawks (2nd stint)
+Seattle Seahawks (second stint)

 In 2004, Huard signed with the Seattle Seahawks, but spent the entire 2004 season on injured reserve, his last year in professional football.
 He ended with career NFL stats of 60 of 109 for 689 yards with 4 touchdowns and 2 interceptions.

 Post-football years

-In 2019, Huard was named to the No. 2 team for Fox College Football, joining Joe Davis for games in the Pac-12, Big Ten, and Big 12.
-He has had jobs announcing for ESPN Pop Warner football specials live from Disney's Wide World of Sports.
+In 2019, Huard was named as a color commentator on the No. 2 team for Fox Sports' college football telecasts, joining Joe Davis and later, Jason Benetti for games in the Pac-12, Big Ten, and Big 12.
+He has been an announcer for ESPN Pop Warner football specials live from Disney's Wide World of Sports.
 In August 2008, Huard joined ESPN.

-He currently is a co-host on a sports radio talk show KIRO-AM (710 ESPN Seattle), the Brock and Salk show, with co-host Mike Salk.
-Huard has done color commentary for Fox Sports Networks on their XFL football games, and was also the color analyst with play-by-play announcer Bob Wischusen for ESPN college football broadcasts, primarily in the SEC and Big Ten.
-Since 2013, Huard has been the color commentator for Seahawks preseason games, with Curt Menefee of Fox Sports doing play-by-play on KCPQ and KZJO (replay).
-The Brock and Salk radio show on ESPN 710 Seattle moved to podcast only in late September 2019.
-In 2020, Huard called NFL games for FOX, partnering up with Chris Myers and Greg Jennings from weeks 1-13, and Kevin Kugler from weeks 14-17.
+He is a co-host on a sports radio talk show KIRO-AM (710 ESPN Seattle), the Brock and Salk show, with co-host Mike Salk.
+The Brock and Salk radio show on ESPN 710 Seattle moved to podcast only in late September 2019 but returned to weekday morning broadcasts in September 2022.
+Huard has done color commentary for Fox Sports Networks on their XFL football games and was the color analyst with play-by-play announcer Bob Wischusen for ESPN college football broadcasts, primarily in the SEC and Big Ten.
+From 2013 to 2022, Huard was the color commentator for Seahawks preseason games with Curt Menefee of Fox Sports doing play-by-play on KCPQ and KZJO (replay).

+In 2020, Huard called NFL games for Fox, partnering up with Chris Myers and Greg Jennings from weeks 1–13, and Kevin Kugler from weeks 14–17.
+Huard is a sideline reporter for Fox telecasts of United Football League games.
+He began working in the position with the new league's Arlington vs. Birmingham season opener on March 30, 2024, after the XFL and USFL merged in the off-season.

+In April 2025, Huard announced of the Real Hawk Talk podcast that he would be the tight ends coach for Valor Christian High School in Highlands Ranch, Colorado, his son's school, under head coach Mike Sanford Jr.